Selaine Saxby

-Selaine Rachel Saxby (/sɪˈleɪn ˈsæksbi/ sil-AYN-_-SAKS-bee; born 25 November 1970) is a British Conservative Party politician who was the Member of Parliament (MP) for North Devon from 2019 to 2024.
+Selaine Rachel Saxby (/sɪˈleɪn ˈsæksbi/ sil-AYN-_-SAKS-bee; born 25 November 1970) is a British former Conservative Party politician who was the Member of Parliament (MP) for North Devon from 2019 to 2024.
 She was also a councillor on North Devon Council.
+After losing her seat at the 2024 general election, she retrained as a financial adviser and joined Quilter plc in 2026.

 Early life and career

 Selaine Saxby was born on 25 November 1970 in Coventry to Kenneth and Pamela Saxby.
 Her father is a former headteacher.

 She attended Eastbourne Sixth Form College, before studying mathematics and management at Magdalene College, Cambridge, where she gained a BA first class honours degree in maths and management studies in 1992.

 She founded the independent sports bra retailer Lessbounce Ltd. in 2000, and ran the business until 2016, when it went into liquidation.
 During this period, she was one of the signatories to a letter of support from small business owners endorsing the Conservatives at the 2015 general election.

 Saxby also founded Pink Aerobics, which organised aerobics events to raise money for breast cancer charities; it raised over £500,000.
 She was the chief of staff for Bath MP Ben Howlett between 2015 and 2017.
 From 2017 to 2018, she was a business support consultant.

 In May 2019, Saxby was elected to represent Instow ward on North Devon Council.